 We’ll take a look at some options for rucking footwear in this article.

-We love rucking because it’s so simple.
-Easy to pick up, and there is not a lot of equipment necessary.
+We love rucking because it is so simple.
+It is easy to pick up and there is not a lot of equipment necessary.

 But it can be hard on your feet.
 Especially if you aren’t conditioned to walking long distances at a fast pace.

-In this article, we’ll give you some important tips and tricks to protect your feet.
-And we’ll highlight some products that can help as well – the best shoes and socks for rucking.
+In this article, we’ll give you some important tips and tricks to protect your feet as well.

 Proper Footwear for Rucking – Boots

 First of all, the most important gear for rucking is your footwear.